-14.7.3 Abbreviated Function Names Within a Superscript or a Subscript.
-When an abbreviated function name occurs within a superscript or subscript, the required space following it maintains the level at which the abbreviated function name appears.
+14.7.3 Function Names Within a Superscript or a Subscript.
+When a function name occurs within a superscript or subscript, the required space following it maintains the level at which the function name appears.
 A restatement of the level indicator is not needed.